-You brought home your new puppy, took him outside to show him where to go potty and he sniffs, plays, everything but doesn’t potty.
+You brought home your new puppy, took him outside to show him where to go potty and he sniffs, plays, but doesn’t potty.
 So you take him inside and he squats and pees!
-Well, all I can say is welcome to puppy hood 🙂 Potty accidents are part of adopting a puppy so potty training him will likely be your number one priority.
+Sound familiar?
+Welcome to puppyhood!

-1. Keep your puppy on a leash with you at all times until he is potty trained
+1. Keep your puppy on a leash with you at all times until he is fully potty trained

-This will alleviate the temptation for your puppy to wonder off to the other room to go potty.
+This will alleviate the temptation for your puppy to wander off to the other room and have an accident.
 When you can’t watch him closely, use a crate.
 In fact, I always recommend keeping any new dog, potty trained or not, in a small portion of your house.

 2. Take your puppy outside every hour or so

 This is why so many people adopt a puppy in the spring and summer.
 Winter makes it more difficult, but it’s so important to show your puppy that outside for potty is the ONLY place he can go.
 Don’t give him the opportunity to go potty inside the house.

 3. Reward, Reward and Reward

 Potty training is the perfect opportunity to use treats and a lot of praise.
 As soon as your puppy squats to pee or poop, say “good boy”, being careful not to get too excited to make him stop his business.

 4. Schedule.
 Routine.
 Consistency.
 And a ton of Patience!

 Be very patient and consistent.
-Do not scold or punish your young puppy for having accidents in the house, it really is inevitable that he will have an potty accident.
+Do not scold or punish your young puppy for having accidents in the house, it really is inevitable that he will have a potty accident.
 Just as babies aren’t born potty trained, neither are puppies… so it is your job to train him.

 If your puppy somehow escaped your watch and had an accident in the house already, you can bring him over to the mess and say NO in your firm voice.
-There really isn’t much you can do if you didn’t catch him in the act, but letting him know you are not happy with the pee or poop inside is okay, just don’t hit or punish him.
+There really isn’t much you can do if you didn’t catch him in the act, but let him know you are not happy with the pee or poop inside is okay, just don’t hit or punish him.

 If you practice these steps, your puppy will be potty trained in no time at all!
 Every puppy is different, so I can’t guarantee that in 3 days your puppy will be potty trained.
-But stay positive and be consistent and before you know it you will be past the potty training phase.
+But stay positive and be consistent and before you know it you will be passed the potty training phase.
 Phew, what a relief 🙂

 If you haven’t read our Bring Your New Dog Home post yet, head over there now to get some great tips on your first few months with your puppy.